top of page

 The following songs were of great comfort and/or hope to me during the most difficult times in the aftermath of my assault.
 Not every lyric of each song applies, but there were lyrics in each that did express what I was feeling inside, and usually would lead to a good and needed release of tears and emotions.

 • Be Still by The Fray - On the most difficult nights, I would play this song over and over again while crying myself to sleep.
 It portrays the image of being held, being known, and not being alone.
-Whether that image for you is God or someone else, I hope it will be of comfort to you too.

 • Praying by Kesha